edmundwright/appacademy-ruby/README.md

 # appacademy-ruby

-My work for the App Academy Ruby Curriculum.
+My work for the App Academy Ruby curriculum.